Glossary

 Clarification period

-The formal exchange of required information between buyers, suppliers and CCS throughout the procurement process, used to create a comprehensive audit trail.
+The formal exchange of required information between buyers, suppliers and CCS throughout the procurement process.
+The exchange of information is used to create a comprehensive audit trail.
+Required information can include:

 Commercial Agreement Manager (CAM)